emb-riscv/specs-markdown/hart-control-block.md

 ## Interrupts vector table address (`intvta`)

-An xlen-bits register that holds the address of the interrupts dispatch table.
+An xlen-bit register that holds the address of the interrupts dispatch table.
 The table is an array of addresses
 (xlen size elements) pointing to interrupt handlers (C/C++ functions).